Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-Formally, diagonal, screen type and resolutionsimilar to Samsung Galaxy Tab S4: 10.5-inch SuperAMOLED-display with a 16:10 aspect ratio and a resolution of 2560 × 1600, but the matrix is used updated, moreover, this is the first screen in tablets with support for the HDR10 + standard.
-The frames around the perimeter are narrow, but there is still no mechanical button: now there is a finger scanner in the screen instead of recognizing irises using infrared sensors.
-Instead of glass, they decided to use metal for the back cover.
-Inside is the Qualcomm Snapdragon 855 flagship processor, 6 GB of RAM and 128 GB of internal memory plus a microSD card slot.
-The branded S Pen is included and is magnetically attached to the tablet body: up to 4096 pressure levels are recognized, new functions have appeared (we will talk about them later).
-There is an updated desktop mode of operation of DeX, four powerful AKG speakers with Dolby Atmos support are responsible for the sound, the main camera is now dual.
-Of the interfaces there is USB 3.1 (Type C), dual-band Wi-Fi, LTE and Bluetooth 5.0.
+Formally, diagonal, screen type and resolutionsimilar to the Samsung Galaxy Tab S4: 10.5-inch SuperAMOLED display with an aspect ratio of 16:10 and a resolution of 2560×1600, but the matrix is updated; moreover, this is the first screen in tablets with support for the HDR10+ standard.
+The bezels are narrow around the perimeter, and there is still no mechanical button: there is now an in-screen finger scanner instead of iris recognition using infrared sensors.
+Instead of glass, we decided to use metal for the back cover.
+Inside is the flagship Qualcomm Snapdragon 855 processor, 6 GB of RAM and 128 GB of internal memory plus a MicroSD card slot.
+The branded S Pen is included in the kit and is attached magnetically to the tablet body: up to 4096 pressure levels are recognized, new functions have appeared (we will talk about them later).
+There is an updated DeX desktop mode, four powerful AKG speakers with Dolby Atmos support are responsible for the sound, and the main camera is now double.
+Interfaces include USB 3.1 (Type C), dual-band Wi-Fi, LTE and Bluetooth 5.0.

 </ p>